JohnErnsthausen/JohnErnsthausen/README.md

 # Hello, I'm John Ernsthausen

 I'm a web developer for Smarty Pixels, a computational science engineer, and a research software developer who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
 I'm curious, think critically, and plan strategically.
 I apply a wide range of technical skills to solve impossible problems with great ideas and a get it done, can do attitude.
-Curious about my qualifications, find my full resume in the footer of [johnernsthausen.com](http://www.johnernsthausen.com)
+Curious about my qualifications, find my full resume in the footer of [johnernsthausen.com](http://www.johnernsthausen.com).

-Static websites are a beutiful thing.
-I innovate with the blog aware, open source static website generator Jekyll and use Git as the Content Management Ststem (CMS), creatively integrating all the dynamic content.
+Static websites are a beautiful thing.
+I innovate with the blog aware, open source static website generator Jekyll and use Git as the Content Management System (CMS), creatively integrating all the dynamic content.
 I enjoy building for businesses that totally simplifies their technology footprint.

 You can get more business with Smarty Pixels!
 Let us build a website that solves all your business needs.